laravel-workflow/laravel-workflow.github.io/docs/features/events.md

 Triggered when an activity successfully completes.

 Attributes:
-- `workflowId`: Unique identifier for the workflow.
+- `workflowId`: The ID of the parent workflow.
 - `activityId`: Unique identifier for the activity.
 - `output`: The result returned by the activity.
 - `timestamp`: Timestamp of when the activity completed.